What types of business entities are filed with the Business Services Division?

 The ID number issued by the Secretary of the State is called the Business ID.

 Go to the CONCORD business search and search by the business name.

 Where do I request an Employer Identification Number (EIN)?

 The IRS issues Employer Identification Numbers.
 Please visit the IRS website at www.irs.gov.
 Our office does not collect EIN and cannot search businesses by EIN.

 What is an annual report?

 Annual reports collect vital information about businesses to ensure the information on file is accurate.
-The most frequently filed annual reports are:
+Connecticut law requires annual report filings for all corporations, nonstock corporations, limited liability companies, and limited liability partnerships.
+For more information, go to ct.gov/annualreport.

 Will I receive a reminder when my annual report is due?

 Yes.
 Approximately 1 month prior to your annual report due date, we will send an email to the email address on file with our office.
 If the entity does not have an email address on file, we will send a postcard to the business address on file with our office.